-15.3 Link Aggregation Control Protocol Status
+15.3 Link Aggregation Status

 Click Advanced Application, Link Aggregation in the navigation panel.
 The Link Aggregation Control Protocol Status screen displays by default.
-See Section 15.1 on page 113 for more information.
+Refer to Section 15.1 on page 108 for more information on link aggregation control.

-Figure 52 Link Aggregation Control Protocol Status
+Figure 47 Link Aggregation Control Protocol Status

-Table 31 Link Aggregation Control Protocol Status
+Table 30 Link Aggregation Control Protocol Status

 LABEL DESCRIPTION Index This field displays the trunk ID to identify a trunk group, that is, one logical link containing multiple ports.
-Aggregator ID Link Aggregator ID consists of system priority, MAC address, key, port priority and port number.
-Refer to Section 15.2.1 on page 114 for more information on this field.
+Aggregator ID This field displays the link aggregation ID.
+Link aggregation ID consists of the following: system priority, MAC address, key, port priority and port number.
+Refer to Section 15.2.1 on page 109 for more information on this field.
 Enabled Port These are the ports you have configured in the Link Aggregation screen to be in the trunk group.
 Synchronized Ports These are the ports that are currently transmitting data as one logical link in this trunk group.